vernonmu/DevMtn-React-Introduction/README.md

 ## Step 4 - Error Handling
 #### Summary
 In this step we will be tweaking our calculator to handle certain scenarios.
 If we click on our buttons we can see that our display now updates.
-However our calculator keeps the initial 0 and also doesn't account for length and can break out of its box.
+However our calculator keeps the initial 0 and also doesn't account for length and can break out of its container.